 Oh, so it wasn't automated.

-It was a user in services person would deem it pro-Trump and take it down.
+A user in services person would deem it pro-Trump and take it down.

-You're like, oh, right, let's carry on.
+You're like, let's carry on.

 What's next?

-Yeah, bring me another one to take down.
+Keep it yeah come yeah, bring me another one to take down.

-So on the reverse of that, um, they're they would just let a lot of the I guess left-leaning or liberal stuff to go through unchecked.
+Yeah, and also, in the reverse of that, they're they would just let a lot of the, I guess, left-leaning or liberal stuff to go through unchecked and come through check, and then I'll be like oh, you know what this is okay, let it go.

-Narae suggests Twitter's content review is more than a safeguard against hate speech, it's a tool used to promote a political agenda.
+Narai suggests Twitter's content review is more than a safeguard against hate speech.

-You made the comment that you know Twitter maybe wouldn't, you know, verbally say some things that they you know wanted to put in their company policy, but they were kind of unwritten rules as far as the content that they would allow or disallow.
+You made the comment that you know Twitter maybe wouldn't, you know, verbally say some things that they, you know, wanted to put in their company policy, but they were kind of unwritten rules as far as the content that they would allow or disallow.

-The idea of the shadow ban is that you ban someone but they don't know they've been banned, because they keep hosting, but no one sees their content, so they just think that no one's engaging with their content when in reality no one's seeing it.
+The idea of the shadow ban is that you ban someone but they don't know they've been banned because they keep posting but no one sees their content.

 Shadow banning is a way of blocking users from a social media platform without notifying them.